Extreme Strong Branching for QCQPs

 Variable Selection for Kernel Two-Sample Tests

-We consider the variable selection problem for two-sample tests, aiming to select the most informative variables to distinguish samples from two groups.
-To solve this problem, we propose a framework based on the kernel maximum mean discrepancy (MMD).
-Our approach seeks a group of variables with a pre-specified size that maximizes the variance-regularized MMD statistics. … Read more
+We consider the variable selection problem for two-sample tests, aiming to select the most informative variables to determine whether two collections of samples follow the same distribution.
+To address this, we propose a novel framework based on the kernel maximum mean discrepancy (MMD).
+Our approach seeks a subset of variables with a pre-specified size that … Read more

 A covering decomposition algorithm for power grid cyber-network segmentation